-Camille Mansour is member of the Institute of Palestine Studies’ Board of Trustees and chairman of its research committee.
-He was professor of international relations at Paris University from 1984 to 2004.
-He also taught at Birzeit University where he founded and headed the Institute of Law (1994-2000) and established al-Muqtafi, the Palestine Judicial and Legislative Databank, and was the dean of its Faculty of Law and Public Administration (2007-2009).
+Camille Mansour is secretary-general of the Institute for Palestine Studies Board of Trustees and a member of Birzeit University’s Board of Trustees.
+He was professor of international relations and Middle East politics at Paris University from 1984 to 2004, and taught at Birzeit University where he founded and headed the Institute of Law (1994–2000) and established al-Muqtafi, the Palestine Judicial and Legislative Databank.
+He is currently chief editor of the Interactive Encyclopedia of the Palestine Question, a joint project of the Institute for Palestine Studies and the Palestinian Museum.
+His books include Beyond Alliance: Israel in US Foreign Policy (Columbia University Press, 1994) and Transformed Landscapes: Essays on Palestine and the Middle East in Honor of Walid Khalidi (AUC Press, 2009).

 From this author